elkanybek/elkanybek/README.md

 - 🔭 I’m currently a Computer Science student at John Abbott College and an incoming undergraduate at Concordia University
 - 🌱 I’m interning as a Software Engineer Intern at BDC
 - 💬 I enjoy playing tennis, skiing, and reading
-- 😄 Pronouns: She / Her